 - Sorting out who ordered what becomes much easier when it comes time for guests to pay (or split) the bill.

 Of course, there are other benefits of having seating and allergen charts built into your WaitRpad.
-For more information on how the WaitRpad can assist your organisation, please contact a member of our sales team at email@example.com.
+For more information on how the WaitRpad can assist your organisation, please fill out our Contact Us form.